TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/CreatingPages/Index.rst

 """""""""""""""

 .. figure:: ../../Images/page_img2.png
-   :alt: Figure
+   :alt: Page properties

 #.
 Insert the page title (mandatory) and save
-#. opens a new popup window (reasonable on small displays)
+#.
+Opens a new popup window (reasonable on small displays)